CorrelAid/paris-bikes/README.md

 # "Where to build new bicycle parking spots in Paris?
 Supporting data-driven decision-making with open data"

-This is the repository of the CorreAid project `paris-bikes` in collaboration with the City of Paris.
+**TL;DR** This is the repository of the CorreAid project `paris-bikes` in collaboration with the City of Paris.
+The main tangible output is a prototype of the *Paris Parking Demand Index* (click here to [run the prototype](https://paris-bikes-wfiz3bgwsa-ew.a.run.app/), it might take a minute to load).
+It is a map that shows bike parking supply and indicators for parking demand (using open data) at the scale of IRIS (the smallest statistical spatial units used in France).

 #### Table of Contents
 - [Context](#context)